Gamlingay Has Talent 2017!

 Bible Study Group

-The Bible Study Group sessions will take place at 10:30 a.m. every Tuesday at 11 Bunyan Close.
+The Bible Study Group sessions are now suspended for Lent, they will recommence after Easter 10:30 a.m. on Tuesday 18th April at 11 Bunyan Close.

 Please bring your Bible.